Atrial Septal Defect (ASD)

 - Swelling in the abdomen, feet, or legs

-A pediatric cardiologist who suspects an ASD may order imaging tests, such as an electrocardiogram to better understand the heart’s rhythm, and an echocardiogram to get a picture of the heart, its blood flow, and surrounding organs.
+A pediatric cardiologist who suspects an atrial septal defect may order imaging tests, such as an electrocardiogram to better understand the heart’s rhythm, and an echocardiogram to get a picture of the heart, its blood flow, and surrounding organs.

-Some small ASDs don’t affect the lungs and patients do fine without treatment.
-But a large one may need to be plugged using either synthetic material or a patch made from the normal lining outside the heart, called the pericardium.
+Some small atrial septal defects don’t affect the lungs and patients do fine without treatment.
+But a large one may need to be plugged using either synthetic material or a patch made from the lining outside the heart, called the pericardium.
 This treatment is usually done in early childhood (even if the hole is large, but not causing symptoms).
 Recovery from the procedure is quick, sometimes requiring no more than one night in the hospital.

 A doctor may be able to close the hole with an interventional catheterization procedure that involves inserting a thin, flexible tube through the leg and up through a blood vessel to the heart, where a plug is positioned to close the hole.

 Some patients may need open heart surgery, either because they have one or more other heart problems or due to an ASD that is in an unusual position, making it difficult to fix with catheterization.
 Open heart surgery requires general anesthesia.